-- The vulnerability of businesses and third sector organisations in the hospitality sector to changes in the market. - The importance of good IT to achieve good communication, and particularly the need to enhance broadband services. - The provision of Government grants to hospitality businesses, administered by District Councils, has been well received by many businesses and council officers confirm that they have the best relationship with businesses that they've had for years. - Communication between Visit Lincoln and businesses has been excellent.

-- Visit Lincoln has undertaken a 'Rediscover Lincolnshire' campaign, alongside website re-development. - Dependence of Visit Lincoln and Discover Rutland on subscription income from businesses has left them in a vulnerable position.
-Both received grants from Visit England and Lincolnshire County Council seconded a member of staff one day a week. - Tourism Officers have used video conferencing to hold weekly meetings for the exchange of information in what has been a daily fast changing world. - Funding for re-developing www.visitlincolnshire.com has emerged as a result of the Recovery Plan.
+- The vulnerability of businesses and third sector organisations in the hospitality sector to changes in the market. - The importance of good IT to achieve good communication, and particularly the need to enhance broadband services. - The provision of Government grants to hospitality businesses, administered by District Councils, has been well received by many businesses and council officers confirm that they have the best relationship with businesses that they've had for years. - Communication between Visit Lincoln and businesses has been excellent. - Visit Lincoln has undertaken a 'Rediscover Lincolnshire' campaign Lincolnshire County Council has extensively redeveloped www.visitlincolnshire.com as part of its Recovery Plan. - Dependence of Visit Lincoln and Discover Rutland on subscription income from businesses has left them in a vulnerable position.
+Both received grants from Visit England and Lincolnshire County Council seconded a member of staff one day a week. - Tourism Officers have used video conferencing to hold weekly meetings for the exchange of information in what has been a daily fast changing world. - Funding for delivering the recommendations of the Tourism Commission has been allocated by Lincolnshire County Council.